huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Treehouse of Horror
 - [ ] Simpsons Hollow

-#### JOhn Hughes' first two movie scripts both hit the big screen in July 1983.
+#### John Hughes' first two movie scripts both hit the big screen in July 1983.
 "Mr. Mom" was one.
 What was the other?

 - [ ] Sixteen Candles
 - [ ] Weird Science
 - [x] National Lampoon's Vacation

+#### Which of these video games is considered a Fighting Game?

+- [ ] Ratchet & Clank
+- [ ] Portal 2
+- [x] Mortal Kombat